Soft Coated Wheaten Terrier

 About the Soft Coated Wheaten Terrier

-Standing 17 to 19 inches tall and weighing 30 to 40 pounds, the Soft Coated Wheaten Terrier is a medium-sized dog with a distinctive appearance and charming personality.
-They are well-suited to active families who can provide the exercise, training, and companionship this breed craves.
+Standing 17 to 19 inches tall and weighing 30 to 40 pounds, the Soft Coated Wheaten Terrier is a medium-sized dog.
+Their single, silky, gently waving coat in warm wheaten shades is unlike any other terrier and does not shed, making them popular with allergy sufferers.
+They are well-suited to owners who can provide the exercise, training, and companionship this breed thrives on.

 Lifespan Overview